Sex Drive (film): Plot

 Lance and Mary arrive after having sex, as well as a redneck named Rick, whose girlfriend Brandy slept with Lance earlier.
 Felicia, however, is hiding in the car when Bobby Jo tries to steal it.
 Soon, a green car that has been continuously drag-racing with the Judge throughout the movie arrives.
 Ian manages to save Felicia, who then is able to run off and report to the police.
 Ms. Tasty tries to escape, but is stopped by the green car, whose drivers turn out to be Andy and Randy, two dim-witted self-declared "womanizers" from Ian's school, whom Ms. Tasty tried to manipulate into giving her the car.
 Bobby Jo is treated after being shot by Ian in self-defense.
 Felicia tells the police about the chop shop location and the couple is arrested.

-Upon finding out that if Mary leaves the Amish community, she will be shunned, Lance refuses to come back home and stays behind to marry Mary, while Ian and Felicia realize their love for each other.
-Ian and Felicia drive to a tree where Ian throws his shoes up into the tree.
-A few weeks later Ian is Felicia's date to her cousin's wedding.
-At Thanksgiving dinner, Rex tells his family that he is gay.
+Upon finding out that if Mary leaves the Amish community, she will be shunned, Lance refuses to come back home and stays behind to marry Mary, while Ian and Felicia profess their love for each other.
+Ian and Felicia drive to a tree where Ian throws his shoes up into the tree, where Felicia threw her only pair of shoes into earlier.
+A few weeks later Ian is Felicia's date to her "evil" cousin's wedding which unexpectedly ends with the bride storming off.
+At Thanksgiving dinner, Rex tells his family that he is gay, which infuriates their father.
+On Christmas, they meet Rex's boyfriend.
 On New Year's Eve, Ian and Felicia have sex, in Ian's basement on the couch under a blanket.
 In the final frame of the film, a picture is shown of Lance and Mary getting married, accompanied by Ian.
 Lance is shown sporting a beard exactly like Ezekiel's.
 During the credits, a short scene shows Ezekiel and Fall Out Boy arguing over the fact that the Amish fixed Fall Out Boy's tour bus for just "a five song set" in form for compensation, referring to a running gag throughout the movie.